maxmklv/EEPROM_mem/README.md

-# EEPROM_mem
+# EEPROM Memory Programming

 ## Overview
-The purpose of this project was to explore the memories available on the Tiva board.
+The purpose of this project was to analyze the memories available on the Tiva TM4C123G LaunchPad development board.
 These memories consist of **Flash**, **SRAM**, and **EEPROM**.

 ---